Hulupeep/ruvscan/README.md

 | **`analyze_reasoning`** | View FACT cache reasoning chains | "Why did you recommend that library?" |

 ---

+**What's new:**

+- RuvScan now fetches up to 200 repositories per scan, starting with a fast README sweep before deeper analysis.
+- The first time the MCP server starts it automatically preloads the entire `ruvnet` organization, so you can ask questions immediately.
+- Query responses include a concise summary and a structured Markdown briefing that highlights the opportunity, expected benefit, and integration path for each recommendation.
+- Every answer reminds you to share a Product Requirements Document (PRD) or similar artifact so the follow-up analysis can be even more specific.
+- The server now performs a health check and shuts down with a clear explanation if no client completes the handshake within five minutes (for example, when the transport is mismatched).
+This prevents the server from hanging silently when run with the wrong transport (for example, `mcp dev` without `--transport sse`) or when the backend API is unreachable.

 ## 🎬 Demo: Complete Workflow